-While EU legislation in the technology space has tended to be technology neutral, the Act is specifically designed to regulate "AI Systems".
-Defining AI Systems has, however, proved to be challenging, with the original Commission proposal being widely criticised for being too broad.
-The agreed definition aligns with both the approach proposed by the OECD and the Biden administration's Executive Order on Artificial Intelligence.
+While EU legislation in the technology space has tended to be technology neutral, the Act is specifically designed to regulate "Al Systems".
+Defining Al Systems has, however, proved to be challenging, with the original Commission proposal being widely criticised for being too broad.
+The agreed definition aligns with the approach proposed by the OECD.
 It defines an AI System as: